sanjanajalgaonkar/Advice-App/README.md

-Advice applicationd made using advice API and React JS.
+Advice application made using advice API and React JS.